jeremyButtler/freezeTB/included-programs.md

 In programs/guiFreezeTB there is a script called gui.tcl.
   This is the GUI script used in guiFreezeTB.
-However, you need to use rmBlocks from my `build` repository to get it to run with wish (`rmBlocks < gui.tcl | wish`).
+However, you need to use rmBlocks from my `build` repository to get it to run with wish
+  (`rmBlocks -file gui.tcl | wish`).
+You will also need the command line freezeTB (installed by default if did default install).
+However, it does run on its own with wish.

 The main reason for gui.tcl is that it allows you to edit the gui for guiFreezeTB and view it in reall time.
-You can the integrate it into the guiFreezeTB code with the addScript.sh script `bash addScript.sh`.
-You would then do `make -f mkfile.unix` or `make -f mkfile.mac` to rebuild guiFreezeTB with your own gui.
+You can then convert it to the freezeTB gui script using `rmBlocks -no-script -file gui.tcl > gui-FTB.tcl`.
+You can then copy `gui-FTB.tcl` to your freezeTBFiles location to get the new gui.

-To run addScript.sh you will need `scriptToCStr` from my `build` repository.

 On the surface it sounds good, until you dig in.
-Then comes the nightmere of my documentation (adds a lot of lines) and just how many lines this GUI takes (1k with everything merged and comments removed).
-You will also need to understand my styntax for rmBlocks.
+Then comes the nightmare of my documentation (adds a lot of lines) and just how many lines this GUI takes (1k with everything merged and comments removed).
+You will also need to understand my syntax for rmBlocks.

+I also need to release rmBlocks.
+It is currently part of a larger, side project I am working on.
+So, I do not plan on releasing it any time soon, but if you need it let me know and I will make the project public.

 The rmBlocks rules:

-Items in strings `""` are considered literal.
+Items in strings `""` or `''` are considered literal.

 Blocks are distinguished by `---` and are only 1 level deep.